SpectreFury/the-gopher-project/src/pages/go/the-basics/conditionals.md

 The `switch(day)` refers to what value we will have the branching for, in this case, we want to print different lines for different days of the week.

 The `case` keyword is going to run if the current value is equal to what's provide inside the switch statement.
-So, it day is equals to Sunday, then the `case "Sunday":` will work.
+So, if day is equals to Sunday, then the `case "Sunday":` will work.

 ---